Choosing Graduate School

 - What kind of licensure/certification will I be eligible for after completing the program?

-- What support is provided to help students fulfill experiential components of the program?
+- What support is provided to help students fulfill the experiential components of the program?

-- What kind of job-search support is provided by faculty?
+- What kind of job search support is provided by faculty members?

 Questions for Program Faculty